Brut3/VirtualDanceFloor/README.md

 The application core architecture follows the basic processing sketch design pattern where the setup()-function first takes care of initializing the application state and then the draw-function() is being repeatedly executed until the program is terminated.
 In addition to the main class we also use 10 helper classes: 5 new classes for gesture recognition and 3 existing classes and 2 new classes for visual effects.
 The new classes include: Particle, ParticleSystem, HadoukenDetector, PushDetector, SaturdayNightFeverDetector and StaticGestureDetector.

 We interfaced the Kinect Sensor with open source 3D-sensor SDK called OpenNI.
 Because OpenNI is a C++ library, we also used an open source Processing wrapper called SimpleOpenNI.
 The SimpleOpenNI enabled us to receive preprocessed data such as a 15-joint skeleton in addition to raw depth field and camera images.
 The OpenNI has internal gesture recognition feature, but because it lacked the desired level of robustness we decided to implement most of the gesture detecting ourselves.

+Gesture recognition classes utilize joint position information from the OpenNi provided skeleton to make simple assumptions about the relative locations of the body parts.
+For example the SaturdayNightFever-gesture gets triggered when the left hand-joint is below the hip-joint and the right hand-joint is over the head-joint (measured on the y-axis).
+Because all gestures are checked every frame by a simple method call, most of them will be triggered instantly.
+However for the StaticGesture (hands below torso) we also added a 30-frame time interval to slow down the detection.